Romania expatriates arrive home before anti-gov’t protest

 There were small anti-government protests in several cities, and by Thursday a handful of protesters had arrived in the large square outside the government offices where the demonstration will be staged.

-Amid fears of violence at the protest, anti-riot police Thursday called for a peaceful demonstration.
+Amid fears of violence at the protest, riot police Thursday called for a peaceful demonstration.

 Local residents in western Romania applauded compatriots arriving by car late Wednesday with flags and banners opposing the ruling Social Democratic Party.
 Romanians who live abroad mostly oppose the party.